Edit

 Video HDR KSPROPERTY_CAMERACONTROL_EXTENDED_VIDEOHDR MSXU_CONTROL_VIDEO_HDR

 The ideal behavior of a slider for default image brightness is to act as a relative offset/bias to the camera's Auto Exposure (AE) algorithm.
-This ensures that adjustments are scene-independent and the camera can be set to always be a bit brighter or a bit darker for any given lighting environment.
+This approach ensures that adjustments are scene-independent and the camera can be set to always be a bit brighter or a bit darker for any given lighting environment.

 Similarly, apps that offer in-app brightness sliders are encouraged to use the same logic to map the in-app brightness control to the EV Compensation or legacy Brightness control.
 This logic is implemented in the Windows Camera app.

-Adjusting Windows Studio Effects (or Camera Effects)
+Adjust Windows Studio Effects (or Camera Effects)

 Camera effect KS property